Forest Warrior: Plot

-Austene is reunited with her father Arlen (Michael Beck), once the town's deputy sheriff but now its token drunk.
-Meanwhile, Thorne obtains a permit to continue logging.
-The Lords of the Tanglewood rally in response to this; they prank the loggers with numerous boobytraps, impeding Thorne's efforts to chop down the forest.
+Austene is reunited with her father Arlen, once the town's deputy sheriff but now its token drunk.
+Meanwhile, Thorne is finally granted approval by the town to bring in his lumber crew.
+The Lords of the Tanglewood rally in response to this; they distract the loggers with numerous boobytraps, impeding Thorne's efforts to chop down the forest.
 They also play rock music on a ghetto-blaster, which causes the loggers to dance around idiotically.
-Finally, McKenna appears before Thorne and intimidates him by turning into a bear; the terrified villain calls off the deforestation and confesses all of his wrongdoing to the authorities.
+Finally, McKenna appears before Thorne and intimidates him by turning into a bear; the cowardly villain calls off the deforestation and confesses all of his wrongdoing to the authorities.
 With their forest saved, the townspeople rebuild the kids' treehouse while Austene sees McKenna's spirit reunited with that of his Native American wife.